Here are 10 tips for staying on a budget to help you get your finances under control and start building your personal savings.

 6. Pay extra towards your balances.
 You may not have enough to pay off a credit card but you can help to cut down the balance a lot quicker if you make extra payments and as early as possible.
 Many loans have a per day interest that you accumulate.
 If you make payments as quickly as possible, you may save a few dollars.
 If you pay your minimum balance, you will be paying for a long time.
 Add an extra $10, $20 or whatever you can to your payment to help cut down on the balance.

 7. It’s okay to be flexible.
 Life happens.
 Things come up.
 Just because you fall off track and need to take money that *should* go to one bill or another is not a reason to fully give up.
 Be flexible and ready for things to come up, because something will always come up.

-8. Keep track!
+8. Keep track of your spending!
 You won’t know how much money you have to spend if you don’t know how much you’ve spent.
 I know, sometimes it’s easy to just pretend you didn’t make that extra stop at Bed, Bath and Beyond, but just because you are pretending it didn’t happen, doesn’t mean the money isn’t gone.

 If you aren’t sure where you are wasting money, you might want to use a Budget Planner to track your spending.
 It will help you identify wasteful spending, where you can make realistic cuts in your budget, and identify money to direct to savings.

 9. Analyze your receipts.
 Keep your receipts and look at them once a week/month to see where your money is going.
 You may realize you are spending more than you thought.

 10. Give your basket one last look.
 Before you check out, give your basket one last look over to see if you really need everything you are buying.
 You might see an extra package of cookies or things like that you put in your basket, despite your list.